Astropianist/DustE/README.md

         sfr = np.random.uniform(-2.06,2.11,ngal)
         logZ = np.random.uniform(-1.70,0.18,ngal)
         dust_attn = DustAttnCalc(logM=logM, sfr=sfr, logZ=logZ, bv=1, eff=0) # Two-component bivariate dust model (fitting both optical depth and slope)
-        dac, dac1 = dust_attn.calcDust(plot_tau=True, max_num_plot=5) # This line will calculate the diffuse and birth cloud dust attenuation curves for all 100 galaxies created earlier.
+        dac, dac1, n, tau, tau1, n_err, tau_err, tau1_err = dust_attn.calcDust(plot_tau=True, max_num_plot=5)

+The last line of the snippet above will calculate samples for the diffuse and birth cloud dust attenuation curves for all 100 galaxies created earlier.
+For convenience, it will also provide averages and standard deviations for the attenuation parameters.
 It will also produce 5 dust attenuation plots showing both diffuse and birth cloud dust (from the argument plot_tau1=True).
 The 5 points will be selected randomly from the 100 galaxies created earlier.

-As mentioned in the code comments, the code snippet above will measure the dust attenuation curves for 100 galaxies and create 5 plots of diffuse and birth cloud dust, with points taken randomly from the 100 galaxies provided.
 By default, the images will be stored in a directory called DustAttnCurves and named DustAttnCurve_bv_1_eff_0_0i, with i ranging from 0 to 4.
 Here is an example of the type of image that would be produced from the code above.

 <p align="center">
   <img src="DustAttnCurve_bv_1_eff_0_01.png" width="650"/>